The Gamblerโs Fallacy

 Alongside the chemical changes in the brain, gambling disorder is characterized by a set of powerful and persistent irrational thought patterns, often referred to as cognitive distortions.
 These are not just simple mistakes in thinking; they are symptoms of the disorder that fuel the addictive cycle.
 Common distortions include:

-- The Gambler's Fallacy: The incorrect belief that a series of random events will self-correct.
-For example, believing a slot machine is โdueโ for a win after a series of losses.
+The incorrect belief that a series of random events will self-correct โ e.g., thinking a slot machine is โdueโ after losses.

-- Chasing Losses: The intense, overwhelming urge to continue gambling to win back money that has been lost.
-This is one of the most destructive symptoms of the disorder and is a primary driver of catastrophic financial harm.
+The intense urge to continue gambling to win back money already lost; a primary driver of catastrophic financial harm.

 In Canada, gambling is not a free-for-all.
 The industry is highly regulated, and companies that profit from it have legal responsibilities.
 When a person suffers catastrophic harm from a gambling addiction, the crucial legal question is whether the operator failed in its duties to protect that player.
 The basis of a legal claim rests on the argument that the operator was negligent, and this negligence directly caused or contributed to the financial and psychological damages you suffered.